AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 ## List of agent states

 After saving in the PI to Data Hub Agent Configuration Utility, it may take a few minutes for the PI to Data Hub Agent to register with AVEVA Data Hub.
-The table below lists the various states that may appear under **Agent State** in the PI to Data Hub Configuration Utility.
+The table below lists the various states that may appear under **Agent State** in the PI to Data Hub Agent Configuration Utility.

 | **State**                     | **Description**                                              |
 | ----------------------------- | ------------------------------------------------------------ |